-What is Partner Renewal Rate?
+What is Partner Renewal Rate in Channel Sales?

 Partner Renewal Rate tracks partners renewing their agreements.
 It shows partner satisfaction and program value.
 A high rate indicates strong, lasting partner relationships.
 This metric helps companies assess partner program success.
 It confirms partners see value in continuing their partnership.